bluelhf/StayUp/README.md

 StayUp is a WorldGuard addon that adds a simple flag to control block gravity.

-Are you tired of trying to make a build and having to place barriers below your falling blocks?
+**Are you tired of trying to make a build and having to place barriers below your falling blocks?
+Say no more!**
-Say no more.
-StayUp is designed for Spigot 1.16.2 and WorldGuard 7.0.3, but it'll work with later versions provided there are no API changes.
+StayUp is designed for Spigot 1.16.2 and WorldGuard 7.0.3, but it'll work with later versions provided there are no API changes :)

 **Dependencies:**
 - Spigot 1.16.2+
 - WorldGuard 7.0.3+
+- Love and Affection :blue_heart:

 ### Installation